Science and technology in Venezuela: Ecology

 William H. Phelps (New York, June 14, 1875 – Caracas, December 8, 1965) was an American ornithologist and businessman.
 He studied biology at Milton Academy and Harvard College.
 In the summer of 1896 he decided to go on an ornithological exploration to Venezuela following the advice of Wirt Robinson, who had visited Margarita Island the year before, and from his mentor Frank M. Chapman.
 After a long stay in Sucre and Monagas, he became fascinated with the country and its birds.
 He returned to the United States with a small collection of specimens that he brought to Chapman at the American Museum of Natural History.
 The specimens he collected became the basis for his first publication published with Chapman in 1897.
 Once he finished his studies at Harvard, Phelps returned to Venezuela in 1897, to marry Alicia Elvira Tucker and settle in Maturín.
 There he began one of many successful business ventures by selling coffee and in 1930 founded Radio Caracas Radio.
 In 1938 he founded the Phelps Collection considered the largest ornithological collection in Latin America and the largest private collection in the world.
 It is a mandatory study resource on tropical birds for experts who wish to know more about this area.
 Currently the Phelps Collection has a heritage of 80,000 birds in feathers, a thousand preserved in alcohol and 1,500 skeletons.
 His second son, William H. Phelps Jr. founded RCTV in 1953, became one of his foremost collaborators in all matters concerning ornithology.

 Hermano Ginés (Bilbao, 1912 – Caracas, 2011).
 Born under the name of Pablo Mandazen Soto, Hermano Ginés arrived in Caracas in 1939, when Venezuela awoke from the lethargy of the long gomecista dictatorship.
 Poverty and illiteracy were combined with epidemics, when oil seemed to give a new impetus to the country.

-It is thus that Hermano Ginés, creator of the La Salle Foundation of Natural Sciences, together with committed young students of the College La Salle, created in 1940 the Society of Natural Sciences La Salle, from which the Foundation La Salle was born in 1957.
-These visionaries sowed the seed of science, knowledge and education, in a country urged by lights.
-Several centers today rooted in most places of Venezuela, serving its people and its Environment.